helloanh/anh-popperscores/README.md

 ![diffsizes](http://i.imgur.com/jCnfLK4.png)

 The reason featured images function is named the_post_thumbnail() is for backward compatibility option, since long ago, these images were as thumbnails next to excerpts in the index page originally.

+#### Adding Image Sizes

+*08_02 Working with Featured imgs* video

+Add  set_post_thumbnail funtion in functions.php after add_theme_support('post-thumbnails') line.

+You now need to regenerate all featured images that has already been added.